 - Python 3 installed on the same machine (that's basically part of Linux)

-- Access to the Linux shell to install/configure the Jupyter Notebook infrastructure and the sas_kernel.
+- Access to the OS shell to install/configure the Jupyter Notebook infrastructure and the sas_kernel.

 End users of Jupyter Notebook do not need special privileges.
 And you can access it from a browser on any system: Windows, Mac, Linux...whatever.
 In the SAS Tech Talk video with Amy, we were running on my Windows laptop using Chrome, connecting to a Linux instance of Jupyter and SAS.
 The GitHub project has all of the doc and step-by-step instructions for installation.

 What's next for SAS and Jupyter?

 This is just the start for SAS in the Jupyter world.
 Amy says that she has already received lots of interest and feedback, and SAS is working to make the Jupyter Notebook approach available in something like SAS University Edition and SAS OnDemand for Academics.
 Stay tuned!